 Clean drinking water saves lives

-With the water purification systems of aqua pura, polluted water becomes drinking water.
+With Waterflow, the water purification systems from aqua pura, contaminated water becomes drinking water

 Since its foundation, aqua pura, in close cooperation with partner organizations, has been able to supply 12 hospitals and clinics, 23 schools and kindergartens, 4 orphanages and 4 village communities and thus more than 20,000 people with bacteria- and virus-free water - further projects are planned.

 The total costs borne by aqua pura (equipment, installation fee, consumables and substitute material) amount to between CHF 2,000 and CHF 7,000 per installation, depending on their size.
 Calculated over 10 years, 1000 liters of drinking water cost 30 to 40 centimes!
 1000 liters of mineral water cost for example in Kenya around 700 CHF.
 Dr. V. Torres from Kenya writes in his letter of thanks: "In our hospital we can now use our scarce money for other urgently needed investments."